JudicialCouncilOfCalifornia/scrape/README.md

 * Install Python Virtual Environment: https://opensource.com/article/19/6/python-virtual-environments-mac
   * Python version might need to be newer than what is documented.
 For example on Ventura, install Python 3.11.1.
 * Create a virtual env and install scrapy: pip install Scrapy
-  * You might need to install dateparser if missing: pip install dataparser
+  * You might need to install dateparser if missing: pip install dateparser

 ## Adding a new website to scrape